mertbasaryildirim/mertbasaryildirim/README.md

-I am a computer engineer with a strong interest in Financial Mathematics and Artificial Intelligence.
+A computer engineer with a strong interest in Financial Mathematics and Artificial Intelligence.

 > "Bilim, gerçeği bilmektir." – Mustafa Kemal Atatürk